 Additionally, selective shop positioning may also influence its reputation and lower sales.
 Neadoo’s offer was designed specifically as a remedy to that.

-White hat SEO for an online store with Neadoo
+White hat SEO for e-commerce with Neadoo

 Establishing marketing aims and the scope of promotion (KPI)